axgonz/azure-nextflow/docs/nxfutil.md

 # nxfutil

+nxfutil extends the Nextflow program to provide additional integration with Azure.
+The utility executes in the context of a container to meet the dependencies of Nextflow.

 ## Usage

 Once deployed the Container Instance will start and execute the default command of `./nxfutil` or that provided when the Container Instance was deployed.